From Average Sensitivity to Small-Loss Regret Bounds under Random-Order Model: Offline algorithm for submodular function minimization

-\section{Offline Algorithm for Submodular Function Minimization}
+\section{Offline algorithm for submodular function minimization}

 We detail the offline algorithm for submodular function minimization and prove the average sensitivity bound stated in \cref{prop:submod-avg-sens}.
-Below, we work in the standard value-oracle access to each splitting submodular function, consistent with \citet{Kenneth2024-pf}.
+Below, we work under value-oracle access to each splitting submodular function as in \citet{Kenneth2024-pf}, while we assume the exact-real model to handle perturbation by uniform noise introduced later.
+Throughout the anchored-lift discussion,~$V$ denotes the original ground set and $n=|V|$.
+In the generic sparsification analysis, we write the vertex set as $U$.
+In the anchored setting, $U=V^+$ and hence $|U|=n+1$, which does not change the asymptotic bounds after translating back to the original ground-set size.